visionlabels/jatosR/README.md

 The package simplifies the process by eliminating the need to download data manually.
 This improves reproducibility, simplifies team collaboration and enables building of dashboards showing the progress of data collection.

+If your JATOS experiment is based on [jsPsych](https://www.jspsych.org/) and you want to analyze the data within R, check also the sister package [jspsychread](https://github.com/visionlabels/jspsychread).

 ## Installation

 The package is in active development.
 You can install the current version from [GitHub](https://github.com/visionlabels/jatosR) with following code: